Google launches Android 12 beta 4 with new user-friendly tools

-New Delhi, Aug 12 (IANS) Google has released the fourth beta of its upcoming Android 12 operating system that offers several new consumer-focused capabilities for the developers including Game Mode, AppSearch, new notification style for phone calls and others.
+New Delhi: Google has released the fourth beta of its upcoming Android 12 operating system that offers several new consumer-focused capabilities for the developers to work on, including Game Mode, AppSearch, new notification style for phone calls and others.

 The Game Mode allows developers to optimise gameplay by prioritizing characteristics, such as performance or battery life based on users settings or game specific configurations.